Menu

 • When the button is used to enter the Stripe payment flow, no link needs to be filled

-• When the button is used for external redirection, you need to fill in the redirect link, supporting https links and email links
+• When the button is used for external link jumping, you need to fill in the jump link, supporting https links and email links

 Good to know

-You can experience the different redirect behaviors supported by button links on the Nexty.dev landing page
+You can experience the different jump behaviors supported by button links on the Nexty landing page

 Multi-language Translations

-This section is used to set multi-language versions of pricing cards.
-There are two ways to complete multi-language configuration:
+This section is used to configure multi-language versions of pricing plans, with two ways to complete multi-language configuration:

 form 5